OfflineOnline/ae2Colony/README.md

 # Known Issues
 - In Advanced Peripherals(AP) 0.7.51b, for the colony integrator, getRequests() seems to crash if a colonist is missing some tools/armour.
-- I've crudely tried to handle the error, but the AP mod dev knows and I believe it's been fixed fixed for newer AP versions
 - I've tried to prevent enchanted tools and armour from exporting.
 The script isn't designed to handle better tiers of gear.
 Manually give your colonists better gear.
 - If items don't seem to autocraft or hang, they maybe missing items.
 If it wants 100 chests but can only make 10, it won't make any!